Back to Articles

 Ask yourself:

-• What qualities did the man show?
+• What qualities did the male figure show?
 Strength?
 Criticism?
 Wisdom?
 Support?
 These qualities reflect your inner masculine.

 • Did he lead, push, guide, or judge?
 This shows how your animus currently operates.